ajalt/mordant/README.md

 * Easy colorful ANSI output with automatic detection of terminal capabilities
 * Markdown rendering directly to the terminal
 * Components for laying out our terminal output, including lists, tables, panels, and more
-* Support for animating anything you can render, like progress bars and dashboards
+* Support for animating any widget, like progress bars and dashboards

 ##### This README documents Mordant 2.0, which is in alpha.
 [You can read the docs for Mordant 1.0 here.](https://github.com/ajalt/mordant/blob/caec61d9ae667431cfe07e12eb426b005ee2cf06/README.md)